-In the NOON state generated using a CW laser source, the coherence time is much longer than the response time of the photon-number-resolving detector.
-That is, multiphoton counting events occur during a NOON state detection.
+In the NOON state generated using a CW laser source, the coherence time is much longer than the response time of the photon-number-resolving detector that is used for measuring the photon number from the Mach-Zehnder interferometer to estimate the phase shift.
+That is, multi-photon counting events occur during a NOON state detection.
+Therefore, we have investigated the time correlation of photon detection events.